A Convex Obstacle Avoidance Formulation: Related Work

 \section{Related Work}

-\subsection{Optimization-based Obstacle Avoidance}
+\subsection{Optimization-Based Obstacle Avoidance}

 The study of OA within optimization can be traced back to the reach-avoid games of the 1960s \cite{RufusIsaacs1965DifferentialWiley}, in which a pursuer sought to intercept an evader whose objective was to reach a designated target while avoiding capture.
 Research in OA advanced gradually, and by the 1980s, one of the first optimization-based formulations was introduced \cite{Gilbert1985}.
 This early approach, grounded in distance measures, was inherently nonconvex and highlighted both the potential and the computational challenges of optimization-driven OA.
+As such, the most fundamental OA formulations are based on minimum distance constraints \cite{Gilbert1985, Szmuk2019Real-TimeConstraints, TanAnVehicles}.